 FRUIT TREE PLANTING GUIDELINES

-* It is recommended that you thin your fruit as well.
-This means removing some of the fruit so what remains on the tree will grow to a reasonable and healthy size.
+We recommend that you thin your fruit as well.
+You should remove some of the fruit so what remains on the tree will grow to a reasonable and healthy size.

 LOW MAINTENANCE FRUIT TREES